What is Wisconsin Envirothon?

 The Wisconsin Envirothon relies on the generous volunteer and financial support from County Land and Water Conservation Departments, dedicated public agencies such as the WI Department of Public Instruction, enthusiastic schools and many local and national businesses.

-If you are interested in sponsoring the upcoming Wisconsin Envirothon, download the sponsorship flyer form for levels of support or contact Kim Warkentin.
+If you are interested in sponsoring the upcoming Wisconsin Envirothon, contact contact Kim Warkentin.

 The Wisconsin Envirothon is a program of the WI Land+Water’s Youth and Education Committee.
 This unique event is made possible by the many generous volunteers made up of natural resource professionals and educators.